philiphardy/ID3Edit/README.md

 import ID3Edit
 ```

-To open a mp3 file for writing the tag do this in your code:
+To open a mp3 file for writing:
 ```swift
 do
 {